-The Bank is exposed to the following risks from its use of financial instruments:
+The bank is exposed to the following risks from its use of financial instruments:

 - Credit risk;

 - Liquidity risk; and

-- Market risk (currency risk, interest rate risk and price risk).
+- Market risk (interest rate risk).

 The board of directors has overall responsibility for the establishment and oversight of the Bank's risk management framework.
 The board has established the risk committee, which is responsible for developing and monitoring the Bank's risk management policies.
 The committee reports quarterly to the board of directors on its activities.